 Flavors of JD products

 Jack Daniel’s comes in a variety of flavors.
 Tennessee Fire is cinnamon flavored, there’s also Tennessee Honey, and Apple.
-All three of these are on the very sweet side, and are notoriously sticky when spilled.
+All three of these are on the very sweet side and are notoriously sticky when spilled.
 They’re great for chilled shots (throw the bottle in the freezer!), or mixed with sodas and juices for quick tasty cocktails.
-Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit in some fresh brewed tea for a hot toddy in the winter.
-All flavors are available from 50ml up to 1.75 liter bottles.
+Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit in some freshly brewed tea for a hot toddy in the winter.
+All flavors are available from 50ml up to 1.75-liter bottles.

 Pre Packaged Cocktails

 Great for ball games or a trip to the beach or park, Jack Daniel’s now makes a long list of canned and bottled cocktails.
 By the can they have a whiskey and seltzer (only 97 calories), whiskey and cola, and honey whiskey lemonade.
 The whiskey seltzer is 5% abv and the other two are 7% and are all available in 355ml cans.

 In the bottle, they offer their “Country Cocktails”, flavored malt beverages that are all 4.8% abv.
 The currently available flavors are Watermelon Punch, Black Jack Cola, Lynchburg Lemonade, Southern Citrus, Southern Peach, Downhome Punch, Berry Punch, and Cherry Limeade.

 Jack Daniel’s Pricing